Sound Event & Services Info

-What sounds do you typically use during events?
+What sounds or instruments do you typically use during events and services?

 A bunch!
-You can listen to some on the Sound Clips page.
+Please listen to some of them here: Sound Clips.

 What should I wear and bring?

-Comfortable clothing, a yoga mat to meditate or lie down on, a blanket, water, and an eye mask to block out light if preferred.
+Comfortable clothing, a yoga mat to meditate or lie down on, a blanket, water, and an eye mask to block out light if needed.

 How do your Sound Journeys compare to Sound Baths or Sound Healings?

-My take on Sound healing in the form of Ceremony is unique.
-I gained great insight from spiritually impactful personal experiences with sound, intuitive guidance, and suggestions from others in sound healing sessions.
+My take on Sound healing in the form of journeying is unique.
+I gained great insight from spiritually impactful personal experiences with sound, shamanic journeying, intuitive guidance, and suggestions from others.
 I am a certified Reiki Master with experience in removing energetic blocks.
 My background as a former Licensed Massage Therapist has led me to believe that transforming the room into a safe container is a critically important part of each session.
-Being in a safe space is what allows our bodies to deeply relax--similarly, in massage, our muscles can either melt with gentle touch, or, tense up (guarding) under too much pressure.
+Being in a safe space is what gives our nervous system permission to allow our bodies to deeply relax.
+Similarly, in massage, our muscles can either melt with gentle touch, or, tense up (guarding) under too much pressure.

 Overview: